noquark/wormholes/README.md

 ## Why wormholes ?

 I was curious on how to scale link-shortners reliably and decided to write one.
-More details on this in my blog posts [Building a link shortner](https://mohitsingh.in/code/building-a-link-shortner) and [A distributed link shortener](https://mohitsingh.in/code/a-distributed-link-shortner).
+More details on this in my blog posts [Building a link shortner](https://mohitsingh.in/code/building-a-link-shortner).

 ## Getting Started